EMVA1288: History

 Release 3.1 came into effect on December 30, 2016.
 This release contains only a few refinements and additions.
 Its major new feature is a standardized summary datasheet making camera comparison even easier.
 The most important refinement is a definition of the camera signal nonlinearity better adapted to cameras with a higher dynamic range.
 The only two other major additions are: a) the total SNR curve which includes the spatial nonuniformities, and b) diagrams of horizontal and vertical profiles for a meaningful and well-arranged characterization of the different types of the spatial nonuniformities.

 The standardization committee was chaired by Martin Wäny from Awaiba until 2007.
 Since 2008 the chair is Bernd Jähne, HCI, Heidelberg University.

 Principles

 Main principles

 The standard only uses radiometric units like watts, joules, number of photons, volts, etc. There is no use of photometric units like lux.

 The 1288 standard is based on a linear camera model.
 All noise sources except for photon noise and quantization noise can be included into a single parameter, the variance of the dark noise.
 Thus the model contains only three basic unknowns: the quantum efficiency, the dark noise and the system gain.

-The standard is made of various modules.
-Some modules being mandatory, others being optional.
-For each module, a simple mathematical model of the phenomenon or parameter to be described is built.
-Then, a method to acquire specific image data is defined.
-Finally, out of the measured data, the parameter is computed using simple formulas.